agraef/midizap/README.md

 CC1[128] $CC0 # don't do this!
 ~~~

 midizap *will* catch infinite recursion after a few iterations, so for educational purposes you can (and should) try the example above and see what happens.
-As you'll notice, the program prints an error message indicating the translation and message which caused the problem, so that you can correct your mistake.

-So macro translations are too limited to make for a Turing-complete programming language, but there's still a lot of fun to be had with them.
+Thus macro translations are too limited to make for a Turing-complete programming language, but there's still a lot of fun to be had with them.
 Here's another instructive example which spits out the individual bits of a controller value, using the approach that we discussed earlier in the context of nibble extraction.
 Input comes from `CC7` in the example, and bit #*i* of the controller value becomes `CC`*i* in the output, where *i* runs from 0 to 6.
 Note that each of these rules uses a successively smaller power of 2 as modulus and passes on the remainder to the next rule, while transposition is used to extract and output the topmost bit in the quotient.
-(You may want to run this example in midizap with debugging enabled to see what exactly is going on there.)
+(You may want to run this example with debugging enabled to see what exactly is going on there.)

 ~~~
+# macro example: translate CC7 to individual bits CC0 ..
+CC6
 CC7[64]{0} $CC6 CC6'
 CC6[32]{0} $CC5 CC5'
 CC5[16]{0} $CC4 CC4'